 2. Injury and death

-The risk of injury with pygmy hedgehogs living together is always there, and the problem with an injury from a pygmy hedgehog attacking another pygmy hedgehog is that it may not be apparent until it’s too late.
+The risk of injury withedgehogs living together is always there, and the problem with an injury from a hedgehog attacking another hedgehog is that it may not be apparent until it’s too late.
+By the time the injury is discovered it could be too late to save the hedgehog.

 Most of these attacks will happen when the owners are not there, as they will probably be asleep when the pygmy hedgehogs are out at night in their cage.
 Waking up in the morning to find a lifeless pygmy hedgehog in a cage after a fight is not something I would want to experience.